aws-samples/aws-hpc-tutorials/content/03-hpc-aws-parallelcluster-workshop/04-pcluster-config.md

 {{% /notice %}}

 {{% notice warning %}}
-If running this outside the workshop event, you can change the instance type if you like but you may run into EC2 limits that may prevent you from creating instances or create too many instances.
+If running this outside the workshop event, you can change the instance type if you like but you may run into EC2 limits that may prevent you from creating instances or from creating too many instances.
 You should also be mindful of the cost of running any instances.
 {{% /notice %}}